rfdnet/devops-prj1/README.md

 # devops-prj1

-This is a test / base project with APP + Infra
+This is my test / base project with APP + Infra + Github Action (pipeline)

+Part 1 - Terraform infra
+All terraform scripts are saved with /infra.
+Also you need to deploy cluster-autoscaler.yml (see app/cluster-autoscaler)

+Part 2 - Application
+This is a hello world application using nginx image and a simple static content (see app/static-content)

+Part 3 - CI/CD with github actions
+GITHUB Actions solution to push latest changes on Kubernetes cluster.